Ezku/equanimous-tribble/content/4-conclusions/1-results.md

 The activity theoretical perspective and vocabulary may be appropriated as a tool in the software development process improvement toolkit.
 To evaluate the effectiveness of a concrete practice which aims at continuous improvement, practitioners may therefore ask questions relating to how the practice affords these actions to take place.
 Such implications are discussed further in section \ref{practical-implications}.

-The daily is a part of everyday life, not an out-of-ordinary interventionary measure.
-It is the recurrent nature of a daily which avails it as a means of continuous improvement.

 ## Conclusions